-Most of the bronze figures on display were donated to the shrine of a particular deity to give thanks to the god for granting a wish.
+Most of the tribal Indian bronze figures on display were donated to the shrine of a particular deity to give thanks to the god for granting a wish.
 Such bronze figurines used to be sold in the many farmers markets and at large annual festive processions.
 Metal casters would come from all corners of the region to sell their wares, and each of them had their own characteristic style.
 Their creative power and technical skill gave rise to such a huge variety of depictions of the same deity.

-With their vivid expressions and meaningfully placed ornaments these bronze figures clearly set themselves apart from those of so-called ‘classical’ Indian art.
+With their vivid expressions and meaningfully placed ornaments these tribal Indian bronzes clearly set themselves apart from those of so-called ‘classical’ Indian art.
 On one hand they were not made until the early 20th century, and on the other they display their own unique aesthetics: their rugged faces are male in appearance, and their unusual attributes and dynamic postures radiate extraordinary power and energy.
 The key to understanding these artistic traditions, of which very little is known to date, lies in the function and status of these bronze figures within the religious and social lives of the population.

 The religious practice is essentially shaped by the belief in the transcending significance and effect of the act of seeing: the gods allow their worshippers to catch a glimpse of them (darshan dena), which in turn is received by the devotees (darshan lena).
-By the gods showing themselves, the visual communication between them and their worshippers is opened up – in contrast to the hearing of god’s word in the great book religions (Judaism, Christianity and Islam).
+By the gods showing themselves, the visual communication between them and their worshippers is opened up – in contrast to the hearing of god’s word in the great book religions (Judaism, Christianity, and Islam).

-The gods are not only present in the cult figures, but also in people, the sirhas, male mediums, or dancers, in a state of trance.
+The gods are not only present in the cult figures of these tribal Indian bronzes, but also in people, the sirhas, male mediums, or dancers, in a state of trance.
 One cannot decide to become a sirha, it is the deity who picks a medium.
 Upon being prompted by the believers, the god or goddess will take possession of the sirha.
 If a sirha is representing a female deity, he will wear a long dress and a colourful blouse decorated with cowries and mirrors.

 In the Dandakaranya region, figures, jewellery and everyday items are not made by members of the tribal societies but by professional metal casters from the caste of the ghadvas.
 Using the wax-thread technique, the caster first forms the basic shape of the figurine in clay.
 He then carefully wraps a network of thin threads of beeswax made with a moulding press around the clay core.
 Individual parts such as the arms, feet, jewellery and weapons are separately formed in wax and attached to the figurine.